xatsai/100hire-test/playbook.md

 --------------------------------------

-### 3. Focus on building brand mentions not just backlinks
+### 3. Focus on building brand mentions, not just backlinks

 #### Brand mentions now outperform backlinks as the top factor for AI visibility, with a 0.66–0.71 correlation across AI platforms.
 So shift the focus to digital PR, Reddit, creator collaborations, and reviews because mentions without links still add value, while links without real brand presence matter less than before.